 Which Is Better?
 Oral or Sublingual?

-Taking your CBD oil orally vs sublingually shouldn’t have any effect on how long the benefits from your dose should last, but taking your CBD oil sublingually should allow you to feel more immediate effects.
+Taking your CBD oil orally vs sublingually shouldn’t have any effect on how long the benefits from your dose should last, but sublingual ingestion should allow you to feel more immediate effects.

-You can also choose to use your CBD oil topically.
-This requires applying CBD oil directly to your skin in the affected area.
+You can also choose to use your CBD oil topically by applying it directly to your skin in affected areas.

 How Often Should You Use CBD Oil?

-This a common question that many who start CBD oil have.
-How often you take CBD oil will vary depending on your body, what your goal is, and how you take your CBD.
+This a common question that many have.
+How often you take CBD oil will vary depending on your body, what your goal is, and your ingestion method.

-If you’re ingesting your CBD orally or sublingually, we first recommend adjusting to daily 25mg doses to get comfortable and observing how your body reacts, before changing your dose strength and frequency.
+If you take CBD orally or sublingually, we recommend acclimating to daily 25mg doses to get comfortable and observing how your body reacts before changing your dose strength and frequency.

-If you’re using CBD topically though, you don’t need to adhere to this adjustment period.
-Instead, apply the topical CBD to the affected areas and do so as much as you feel you need to.
+If you use CBD topically though, you don’t need to adhere to this adjustment period.
+Instead, use as needed.